What You’ll Learn 🖥️

 What widget properties can be edited?

-You can select two different time base types for multiple graphs on the X-axis:
+You can select between two different time base types for multiple graphs on the X-axis:

 Single time axis